Compensation and Benefits

-These organizations are dedicated to maintaining excellence in residency education and encouraging closer social and professional relationships among members.
+- Mayo Fellows Associations.
+These organizations are dedicated to maintaining excellence in residency and fellowship education as well as encouraging closer social and professional relationships among members.

-Referrals to childcare and preschool programs are available.
+- Child care referral.
+Referrals to child care and preschool programs are available.

-Mayo Clinic will provide help to care for your ill child.
+- Child illness care.
+Mayo Clinic provides help to care for your ill child.

-Special events and services are offered in four activity areas: social/family, culture, recreation and education.
+- Activities programs.
+Special events and services are offered in four activity areas: social and family, culture, recreation, and education.

-AMS exists to welcome and to acquaint spouses, partners and significant others of staff members, residents and medical students with Mayo Clinic and Rochester.
+- Alice Mayo Society.
+The Alice Mayo Society exists to welcome and acquaint spouses, partners and significant others of staff members, residents and medical students with Mayo Clinic and the local area.